-Asian stocks mixed after wobbly trading on Wall Street
+Global stocks higher after wobbly trading on Wall Street

-TOKYO (AP) — Asian shares were mixed Wednesday after a wobbly day of trading on Wall Street and uncertainty ahead of the G-20 meeting of world leaders later in the week.
+TOKYO (AP) — Global shares were mostly higher Wednesday after a wobbly day of trading on Wall Street and uncertainty ahead of the G-20 meeting of world leaders later in the week.

 EYES ON G-20: World leaders are arriving in Buenos Aires for this week’s G-20 summit, where a variety of issues are gaining attention, from trade worries to the presence of Saudi Arabia’s Crown Prince Mohammed bin Salman.
 His possible involvement is under scrutiny in the slaying of Washington Post columnist Jamal Khashoggi.